-In my new endeavor, of interviewing entrepreneurs on Up In Your Business, I have found that almost all these successfull interviewees are optimists, that they are open to new opportunities, and have this innate feeling that “all will work out.”
+In my new endeavor of interviewing entrepreneurs on Up In Your Business, I have found that almost all of these successful interviewees are optimists, that they are open to new opportunities, and they have this innate feeling that “all will work out.”

-Gloria Steinem, journalist and women’s right activist, calls herself a “hope-aholic” and that saying ‘yes’ plays into this attitude of optimism and openness.
+Gloria Steinem, journalist and women’s rights activist, calls herself a “hope-aholic” and that saying “yes” plays into this attitude of optimism and openness.

 Shonda Rhimes , television producer of Grey’s Anatomy and chronic naysayer, recently published her book called the “Year of Yes’ where she chronicles how she made a conscious decision to change and say ‘yes’ to everything and how it impacted and changed her life in remarkable ways.

-Saying yes, could be literal, which is what the a fore mentioned book talks about, but there is also saying ‘yes’ to feelings.
-In Brave Magazine’s featured article “Brave Move”, Ann McCoy, then Governor’s Mansion Administrator for Bill Clinton, followed President Clinton to Washington and she said ‘yes’ to both; moving and feelings of change.
+Saying yes could be literal, which is what the aforementioned book talks about, but there is also saying ‘yes’ to feelings.
+In Brave Magazine’s featured article “Brave Move”, Ann McCoy became the Governor’s Mansion Administrator for Bill Clinton and then followed President Clinton to Washington by saying ‘yes’; moving and feelings of change.

 Saying ‘yes’ to my feelings.

 No one asked me to start a radio show.
-When your self-employed, no one really asks you to do anything except maybe sign their pay check.
+When you’re self-employed, no one really asks you to do anything except maybe sign their paycheck.
 It’s that freedom and independence that gives room for creativity.
-As I say over and over again on my radio show, part of being successful is “listening to life” and that is exactly what I did one fate filled Sunday afternoon.
+As I say over and over again on my radio show, part of being successful is “listening to life” and that is exactly what I did one fate-filled Sunday afternoon.

 Following up on this epiphany, I called our local public radio, KABF, and spoke with their program director, John Cain.
 I told him my idea of starting a one-hour weekly radio show that interviews successful business owners and in a conversational way mentors small business owners or those who dream of owning a small business.
 He loved it!

 I met with John Cain and he explained KABF’s culture.
-Their motto, the “Voice of the People”, is true.
+Their motto, as the “Voice of the People,” is true.
 All of their on-air personalities are volunteers.
 He told me I would be responsible for finding my own technician to run the board during my show.